pixelnest/pixelnest.github.io/work/bulletml-for-unity/pattern-file/index.md

 </bulletml>
 ```

+The result:

 [![repeat example][repeat]][repeat]

+And the hierarchy:

 [![repeat example hierarchy][repeat_hierarchy]][repeat_hierarchy]

-Now we shoot at the player 42 aimed bullets.
-Problem, they are shot **simultaneously** !.
+Now, we shoot 42 bullets toward the player.
+The problem is... they are all shot **simultaneously**!

-It would be much better is they were shot one after the other, **waiting** their turn.
+It would be much better if they were shot one after the other, _waiting_ for their turn.

 ## Instruction: wait

-And here comes the ``<wait>`` tag.
+And here comes the `wait` instruction.

+The `<wait />` tag will prevent the termination of an action until a specified number of frames has passed.

 ```xml
 <wait>NUMBER</wait>
 ```

-``<wait>`` will prevent an action from terminate until a number of frames has passed.

-This is exactly what we need before!
+This is exactly what we needed before!

-With a small wait time between each shot, we will 42 **distinct** projectiles.
+With a small wait time between each projectile, we will shoot 42 **distinct** bullets.

+The pattern:

 ```xml
 <?xml version="1.0" ?>